jneem/blog/content/posts/linesweeper/index.md

 and subdivide `A` and `B`.
 Near the bottom, we'll approximate and subdivide `A` and `C` while leaving `B` alone.

+# TODO: more on our testing strategies

+# TODO: the current status and roadmap

 # Acknowledgement

 None of this would have been done without the advice and encouragement of the